 The programme includes technology lectures, use cases and applications of DevOps, and a number of guest lectures from leading cloud or DevOps/application development and integration companies, including Sogeti, Microsoft, Voiceworks and SixSq.

-“This focus of my lecture was SixSq’s application management software SlipStream and management platform Nuvla, with an emphasis on the evolution of the software and how the push towards the edge was motivated in part by our work with mF2C,” said Cal.
+“This focus of my lecture was SixSq’s application management platform Nuvla, with an emphasis on the evolution of the software and how the push towards the edge was motivated in part by our work with mF2C,” said Cal.
 “The lecture also included a demo of deploying a swarm cluster through Nuvla and then using that cluster via our upcoming “Nuvla 2.0”.”

 SixSq has been part of the H2020 mF2C project since January 2017.
 The project is developing a hierarchical, coordinated management platform facilitating the usage of cloud/fog/Internet of Things (IoT) and edge conputing resources, and has been one of the drivers behind recent developments in the SixSq software suite.

 Yuri Demchenko, Senior Researcher at the University of Amsterdam said, “It was quite challenging and risky to start this course “DevOps and Cloud based Software Development” as we did not have any analogy at other universities.
 So, we needed to do it based on our own experience and relying on contributions from our cooperating companies from different projects.
 SixSq was one such company from which I learned a lot during our joint work on the CYCLONE project.
 In his lecture, Cal brought to the course important examples of using cloud automation tools and modern trending container technologies.
 Students appreciated the interactive form of the lecture and asked many questions.”